roadwarriorslive/Pipulate/README.rst

     You gotta pay the Python toll
     If you want out of the vendor hole.

+Congratulations to Conductor for the acquisition by WeWork.
+This should bring a normally inaccessible tier of SEO-product into the reach of exactly the sorts of people who can use it.
+For everyone else cobbling it together, I'm here.

 .. highlight:: python

 I've done ad hoc and scheduled data-churning work for a long time, where